Comprehending Mesothelioma: Indications, Treatment, and Prevention

 - Intravenous or oral chemotherapy drugs

-- Enhancing the immune system's ability to combat cancer
+- Enhancing the immune system's ability to fight cancer

 - New and experimental treatments

-- If you work in an industry with asbestos exposure risk, adhere to safety guidelines and use protective equipment.
+- If you work in an industry with asbestos exposure risk, follow safety guidelines and use protective equipment.

 - Ensure proper ventilation in areas where asbestos may be present.

-- If you suspect asbestos in your home, consult with professionals for removal or encapsulation.
+- If you suspect asbestos in your home, hire professionals for removal or encapsulation.

-- Get informed about asbestos-containing products and materials.
+- Educate yourself about asbestos-containing products and materials.

-By following these preventive measures and being aware of the symptoms and treatment options, individuals can take steps to protect their health and well-being in the face of mesothelioma.
-Early detection and a comprehensive approach to treatment can significantly improve the prognosis for those affected by this disease.
+By following these prevention steps and being knowledgeable about symptoms and treatment options, individuals can safeguard their well-being when dealing with mesothelioma.
+Early recognition and a comprehensive management approach can greatly improve the prognosis for those affected by this condition.